-- Start the Database Configuration Assistant from Start > All Programs > Oracle-Oracle_Home > Configuration and Migration Tools > Database Configuration Assistant or, on Windows 2012 operating systems, from the Apps menu in the Start screen.
+- Start the Oracle Database Configuration Assistant from the Apps menu on the Start screen.
 This launches the database installer. - On the Welcome panel, click Next. - On the Operation panel, click Create a database and click Next. - On the Database Templates panel, click Custom Database and click Next. - On the Management Options panel (Step 4 of 12), choose Use Grid Control for Database Management. - Click Next.
 Follow the installer instructions and select other options as per your desired database configuration.

-See "Creating the Oracle database on shared disks" on page 38.
+See "Creating the Oracle database on shared disks" on page 37.